Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Evaluation

 LLMs fail to track the loop iterable whose value is dynamically changing inside the loop.
 In the example below (\heval/$13$), in the first loop iteration, the LLM incorrectly calculates the new value of the loop variable \texttt{ {b}}, which propagates through all subsequent iterations and results in incorrect output prediction.

-LLMs struggle to reason about compound properties, e.g., conditional statements with multiple sub-predicates.
-In the example below (\heval/$57$), the \texttt{ {if}} condition predicate constitutes two sub-predicates \texttt{ {l==sorted(l)}} and \texttt{ {l==sorted(l,reverse=True)}}.
-The LLM correctly predicts the first sub-predicates, but mispredicts the second, which results in the misprediction of \texttt{ {if}} condition predicate and final output.
+LLMs may struggle with compound properties, e.g., conditional statements with multiple sub-predicates.
+Below (\heval/$57$), the \texttt{ {if}} condition predicate constitutes two sub-predicates \texttt{ {l==sorted(l)}} and \texttt{ {l==sorted(l,reverse=True)}}.
+The LLM correctly predicts the first sub-predicates, but mispredicts the second, resulting in the misprediction of combined predicate and final output.

 Nested constructs can challenge LLMs more with execution simulation.
 The example below (\heval/$73$) shows a program with a nested construct: an \texttt{ {if}} statement inside a \texttt{ {for}} loop.
 The LLM mispredicts both the loop variable, \texttt{ {range(len(arr)//2)}}, and the loop iterable, \texttt{ {i}}.
 As a result, the execution simulation iterates over the loop body one additional time, causing mispredictions in the conditional predicates and the loop’s internal branch.